connet-dev/connet/README.md

 url = "wss://127.0.0.1:8083" # same as above, but exposes it on https cert-file = "/path/to/cert/file" # the tls/https server certificate to use
 key-file = "/path/to/key/file" # the tls/https server certificate private key to use
+cas-file = "/path/to/cas/file" # the tls/https client certificates to trust (mutual tls)
+lb-policy = "" # the load balancer policy, defaults to '' (none)
+lb-retry = "" # the load balancer retry policy, defaults to '' (never)
+lb-retry-max = 0 # when using count/timed retry, for how long to retry

 [client.sources.serviceY] # both sources and destinations can be defined in a single file route = "direct" # force only direct communication between clients, even if other end allows any